parroty/ereadline/README.md

-ereadline
+ereadline (WIP)
 =====
 A readline wrapper for Erlang.
+It's prettty much work in progres and might not work.

 It has very limited functionality at the moment with the following functions.
 - readline